Age UK Calderdale and Kirklees relies on volunteers to help us offer vital services in the local community. Would you like to lend a hand?

 Selling mobility products makes a valuable contribution to our income.
 As a volunteer you may be asked to prepare and price stock, cover the till point, assist customers, help with window displays.
 We will train you to carry out assessments for using scooters and if you wish to help with basic maintenance of scooters.

-Day Centre Volunteer - Not recruiting at present
+Day Centre Volunteer

 As a Day Centre Volunteer you will be involved in a wide range of work which is of assistance to clients and the staff team.
 Volunteers help make clients feel comfortable and at ease by serving refreshments; helping with lunch; listening and chatting with them; and supporting them in activities and group participation.